AnderSystems/UnityOpenWebGL/README.md

 📝 Setup Instructions
 ---------------------

-1. Clone the repository to your computer ```git clone https://github.com/your-username/repository-name.gitcd repository-name```
+1. Clone the repository to your computer ```git clone https://github.com/AnderSystems/UnityOpenWebGL```

 2. Navigate to the project folder and install the dependencies ```npm install```